storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 These are also used to store maize particularly dried unshelled cobs which have been de-husked.

-Cribs consist of side poles covered by with mesh or lined closely with thatch or zinc.
+Cribs consist of side poles covered with mesh or lined closely with thatch or zinc.

 Maize Cobs in a Crib.